shawnburke/raspberrypi-webcam/README.md

 ## Configuring S3

 To configure the S3 account, you'll want to set it as a public static website so web browsers (and AJAX calls) can access the files.
 However, this does not allow listing the files.
-Even though S3 will return the list of files from `listBucket`, I was unable to find a way to get the S3 SDK to make calls without credentials.
+Even though S3 will return the list of files from `listBucket`, I was unable to find a way to get the S3 SDK to make calls without credentials, or to just use the XML parser so I can call with AJAX and then parse the result to JSON (this is very doable).
 So rather than fighting that battle, the next easiest thing is to just create an IAM user with the ability to read the files in the bucket.

 ### Configuring the bucket for static website access